MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-intune.md

 Windows Hello for Business is a biometric authentication feature that allows users to sign in to their devices using a PIN, password, or fingerprint.
 Windows Hello for Business is enabled by default on Windows devices, and to set it up, users must perform for multifactor authentication (MFA).
 As a result, this feature may not be ideal for students, who may not have MFA enabled.

 It's common for Windows Hello for Business to be disabled at the tenant level.
-Then, a policy can be targed at users or devices that need it.
+Then, a policy can be targted at users or devices that need it.
 For example, staff and teachers.

 To disable Windows Hello for Business at the tenant level: